theotime2005/my-mood/SEMANTIC_RELEASE_TESTING.md

 ## Verifying the Configuration

+> Note: Releases are now executed by the official GitHub Action (`semantic-release/action`).
+The repository no longer needs `semantic-release` in its dependencies.

-### Option 1: Check Configuration Syntax
+### Option 1: Workflow dry-run (recommended)

+Use the GitHub Actions UI to trigger the `Release` workflow manually and set the `dry-run` input to `true`.

+1. Go to the Actions tab → select the `Release` workflow → "Run workflow".
+2. Set `dry-run` to `true` and run the workflow.
+3. Inspect the workflow logs — the action will run semantic-release in dry-run mode and print the analysis and generated release notes.
+This verifies that:
+   - The configuration file is valid JSON
+   - Plugins load correctly
+   - Custom commit types are recognized

+### Option 2: Local validation (optional)

-Run the validation script:
+If you want to validate locally (requires `semantic-release` installed locally), run the validation script:

 ```bash
 npm run release -- --dry-run
 ```

-This will verify that:
+This will verify the same things listed above.
-- The configuration file is valid JSON
-- All plugins load correctly
-- The custom types are recognized

-### Option 2: Test with Sample Commits
+### Option 3: Test with Sample Commits

 1. Create commits with different types:
    ```bash